Case Study

 There is a need for well-trained, highly-skilled individuals to fill the growing skills gap impacting the U.S. economy.
 According to the National Skills Coalition, 53 percent of jobs are considered middle-skill, meaning they require education beyond a high school diploma but less than a college degree.
 Middle-skill positions must be filled by individuals who are knowledgeable and skilled in a particular field or subject area.

 While middle-skill jobs make up more than half of the total U.S. workforce, only 43 percent of employees meet middle-skill job requirements.
 The disparity between available jobs and the skills needed to perform those jobs has created a skills gap that is only expected to grow.
-Data from the National Skills Coalition suggested 48 percent of job openings between 2014 and 2024 will be middle-skill positions.
+Data from the National Skills Coalition suggests that 52 percent of jobs are middle-skill positions.

 Due to the demand for skilled workers, the National Bureau of Economic Research indicated employers are becoming more demanding of the skills and training applicants must demonstrate during the hiring process.
-However, employers are not experiencing consistent success in finding skilled applicants.
-Advance CTE reported 46 percent of employers have difficulty hiring qualified applicants as a result of the growing skills gap.
+However, employers are not experiencing consistent success in finding skilled applicants, but have difficulty hiring qualified applicants as a result of the growing skills gap.
 The Society of Human Resource Management found nearly 60 percent of employers have vacant positions for more than 12 weeks.
 Businesses who experienced hiring challenges reported an average of $14,000 loss per job when they were unable to find skilled employees, according to Advance CTE.

 Closing the Gap